Problem

 Complexity

-• ⏰ Time complexity: O(N + M) where N = number of subscriptions, M = number of streams (due to join and filter).
+• Time complexity: O(N + M) – We scan Subscriptions and Streams once (filters and existence checks) where N = number of subscriptions and M = number of stream rows.